keyroll-99/Fiona/docs/Fiona-language.md

 1. I wanted to learn how to make my own compiler, tokenizer etc.
 2. Is much easier when I have my format to work with files than adapting to the existing one

 ## How I can use this language?

-Unfortunately, there is currently no easy way to test this language.
+Unfortunately, there is currently no easy way to test this language From UI.
 But if you want you can do it :)

 1. Download this repo
 2. Run project FionaIDE